Follow Proper Ladder Angle Rule to Avoid Risks

 • Use a tool belt when climbing instead of climbing with the tools.

-Proper extension ladder angle rule explained
+The proper extension ladder angle rule is explained.

 An extension ladder is convenient when it comes to reaching very high places such as high ceilings and gutters.
 These ladders can also be hazardous if proper care is not taken as they are leaning ladders.